nrrso/swarm_ex/README.md

 ## License

-MIT License.
-See LICENSE for details.
+Apache License 2.0 - See LICENSE for details.